OpsBeaconInc/servicedesk/docs/README.md

 3. For code examples, use fenced code blocks with appropriate language specification
 4. Include screenshots when helpful (place in an `images` directory in the relevant section)
 5. Link to related documentation when appropriate

-## Building the Documentation

-The Markdown files in this repository can be used with various documentation tools.
-Instructions for building the documentation website will be provided separately.

 ---